 Bestselling Stainless Steel Knives

-- Superior high-carbon forged stainless steel blade for precision and accuracy
+- SUPERIOR PERFORMANCE: Cuisinart’s 15-piece Superior high-carbon stainless steel blades for precision and accuracy

 Ceramic vs Stainless Steel Knives: Bottom Line